Donnto/alx-low_level_programming/0x09-static_libraries/README.md

 • Technologies

 Scripts written in Bash 4.3.11(1)

 C files are compiled using gcc -std=gnu89

-C files are written according to the C90 standard Tested on Ubuntu 20.04 LTS
+C files are written according to the C90 standard.Tested on Ubuntu 20.04 LTS

 ## Tasks 📃